Referral, Evaluation, and Eligibility

 Contact Information

-If you are concerned that a child you know may have a disability and need specialized instruction, please contact Frisco ISD’s Child Find clerks below or click on the appropriate request link below:
+If you are concerned that a child you know may have a disability and need specialized instruction, please contact Frisco ISD’s Child Find clerks below:

 Early Childhood/Preschool Child Find (birth through pre-K):